-EIGRP timers (hello, hold-down and active)
+EIGRP timers (hello, hold and active)

 Today at work I have run into troubleshooting an EIGRP problem with one of our customers; while troubleshooting this problem I started making every optimization I know about EIGRP.
 In this post I am sharing with you EIGRP timers I adjusted in order to clear up the problem.